-We provide a range of services and training courses.
+We provide a range of training courses.
 Below are just a few of our courses, contact us for more information about our other services we provide or to make a booking as our training is not prescheduled.

 Maritime Resource Management, Bridge Resource Management Internationally Certified Training